MuhichLab/ASAP/README.md

 	run_asap.py

-Please not the accompanying structure files (POSCAR & POSCAR_O2) will also need to be present in the directory that run_asap.py is located.
+Please note the accompanying structure files (POSCAR & POSCAR_O2) will also need to be present in the directory that run_asap.py is located.